 You can probably just chalk it up to a life habit that I never gave opportunity… but I have always washed my dishes in a dishwasher.
 In fact, nearly every day of my life I have used a dishwasher.
 Go figure.
 My parents used one.
 My grandparents used one.
 It’s been in every home I have lived in…. and when it wasn’t available (broken or kitchen remodelings), it was a source of great stress.
 Dishwashers get loaded, started, and emptied.
 End of story.
 Or so I thought.

 I love it.
-Here are the practical benefits that I have seen in my life:
+Here are the practical benefits I have seen:

 - Less Physical Clutter.
 How often were dirty plates, bowls, and glassware left on my kitchen counter following a meal just waiting to be loaded in the dishwasher?
 Far more often than I would like to admit, that’s for sure.
 Each time, physical clutter was left on my kitchen counter, table, and sink.